asavaribhelawe/Object-detection-and-counting/README.md

 python detect_dual_tracking.py --weights 'yolov9-c.pt' --source 'your video.mp4' --device 0 --draw-trails
 ```
 ## Object Counting
-The object counting takes place when the trail of the vechicle detected intersects with the line, so make sure you run the command accordingly.
+The counting initiates when the trail of the object detected intersects with the line, so make sure you run the command accordingly.

 Output files will be created in the working-dir/runs/detect/obj-tracking directory with the original filename.